eth-sri/ELINA/README.md

 	d.
 This will install the library in "/usr/local" folder.

     3. The APRON library:
 	a.
 Download source from http://apron.cri.ensmp.fr/library/
         b.
 Go to the APRON folder.
 	c.
 Install the library as per README file.
 	d.
-Make sure you specify correct paths (/usr/local) for finding gmp and mpfr libraries in "Makefile.config".
+Make sure you specify "/usr/local" for gmp and mpfr library paths in "Makefile.config".

 #Compiling:
     Copy the "optoctagons" folder into the APRON directory.